Sharmayush23/Computer-vision-hand-tracking-bare-mini-code-/README.md

 # 🖐️ Hand Tracking Module

-Welcome to the **Hand Tracking Module**!
+Welcome to the Hand Tracking Module!
 This project demonstrates real-time hand tracking using OpenCV and MediaPipe. 🧑‍💻🎥

 ---